Notting Hill Arts Club

 The Notting Hill Arts Club is a music and arts venue in Notting Hill, central London.
 The venue holds club nights every night of the week.
 Its range of events include interactive crafts, themed Soviet nights, and a Death Disco club night run by Creation Records founder Alan McGee.
 Former guest DJs have included Courtney Love and Mick Jones.
 The Guardian described the venue as "a haven for indie celebs and punk veterans".

+The venue turned into a coffee stall in September 2020 during the COVID-19 pandemic to generate income whilst it was closed.